martinhaefner/simppl/README.md

 same connection as the server (ok, that's only a test setup, in real world client and server typically reside in different applications.

+Important notice: simppl always adds a signal filter to the message bus.
+Therefore, connections instantiated for blocking clients and therfore never running any kind of event loop, will cause the bus daemon to grow in size, as these bus clients will never read these signal notifications from the bus.

 But have a look on the message loop driven client.
 The best way to implement such a client is to derive from the stub base template and delegate the callbacks to member functions.
 Note that the method is called via the async(...)